ra1u/redis-dart/README.md

 ## Transactions

-Transactions are started by command MULTI and then complited with command EXEC.
+Transactions are started by command MULTI and then completed with command EXEC.
-`.multi()` and `.exec()` and `class Transaction` are implemeted as additional helpers for checking result of each command executed during transation.
+`.multi()` and `.exec()` and `class Transaction` are implemented as additional helpers for checking result of each command executed during transaction.

     import 'package:redis/redis.dart';
     ...